-Market-Based Approach Will Have Broadest Impact
+Market-Based Approach and Support for Technological Advancement Will Have Broadest Impact

 AB 398 also sought to set a hard price ceiling on carbon credits, such that businesses could be assured that additional credits would not be astronomically high in future years.
 In doing so, AB 398 sought to strike a balance between ensuring continued economic growth in California while achieving measurable, tangible GHG reductions.